SaoriKaku/Jupiter/README.md

 # Introduction to Personalized Recommendation Engine for Events

-## Part 1: a simple sample to present Jupiter
+## Part 1: a simple presentation for Jupiter

 1. Firstly, you need to login.
 ![image](https://github.com/SaoriKaku/Jupiter/blob/master/images/pic1%20login.png)